 If you need to both lower your cholesterol and lose weight,konjac glucomannan is a good option to consider.

-Red yeast rice lowers cholesterol
+Red yeast rice supplements lower cholesterol

 Red yeast rice is produced when a yeast, Monascus purpureus, ferments wet rice.
 The yeast turns the rice dark red on the outside and a bright red in the centre.
 The red yeast rice can be eaten as a delicacy, or dried and ground to a powder or paste to colour Asian dishes such as Peking duck.